JamesClair/TeamScheduler/README.md

 The MVC implementation was used to organize and abstract the Java objects in model, away from the view.
 This is done by using controller methods that are called when certain user actions are performed on the view as an interface to the model.

-**The overall dataflow through the program:** When a user action on the view calls an associated controller method that in turn instantiates a DAO used to return a list of model objects and these are then displayed or updated on the view.
+**The overall data flow through the program:** When a user action on the view calls an associated controller method that in turn instantiates a DAO used to return a list of model objects and these are then displayed or updated on the view.

-*NOTE: *

 **Other Patterns:**

 - Factory Pattern is introduced when creating customer objects, however other model objects have not had this pattern implemented yet(see planned improvements).
 This pattern helps the caller by providing an interface for creating objects especially if they are immutable.
-- Singlton Pattern was implemented in order to share and restrict the copies of the hosts session information like the user across the program.
+- Singleton Pattern was implemented in order to share and restrict the copies of the hosts session information like the user across the program.
 It also ensures the object is only created once(after user login).
-Access to the singleton object is not syncronized to support concurrency(See planned improvements).
+Access to the singleton object is not synchronized to support concurrency(See planned improvements).
 - JavaFX resource bundles are used to allow for easy addition of new language files and extending support for internationalization.
 - Application specific exception handling is done using extended exception classes.
 This pattern was established after most of the project was completed and should be followed to allow for code reuse and organization.